HashimThePassionate/Linux-Mastery-For-Everyone/15_working_with_process_daemons_signals/readme.md

 👉 Knowing how processes work and talk to each other is very important for Linux admins and developers.

-In this chapter, you will learn about:
+In this section, you will learn about:

 ---